Animal Land: Production and themes

-Makoto Raiku declared he wanted to write a history that was never seen in a shōnen manga magazine before.
+Makoto Raiku declared he wanted to write a story that was never seen in a shōnen manga magazine before.
 The first character Raiku created was Monoko, having initially envisioned her raising a baby in the human world, which he changed after talking with his editor.
 The fact the human baby can understand the cries of all animal species was described as "kind of like a powered-up version of the human ability of 'speech'."
-Raiku went to Maasai Mara National Reserve, Kenya to do research, and although needed to look at photographs of animals as he found them difficult to draw, the animals allowed him to make comical chapters even if he was dealing with "difficult themes."
+Raiku went to Maasai Mara National Reserve in Kenya to do research, and although needed to look at photographs of animals as he found them difficult to draw, the animals allowed him to make comical chapters even if he was dealing with "difficult themes."

 Reviewers have discussed on its theme and content compared to its target audience.
 Silverman said Raiku uses the animals as a metaphor to humans while "handling of the darker side of societies."
 Silverman deemed it as "darker than it at first appears", compared it to The Fox and the Hound and pondered, "It is, at its heart, a tale of love and friendship and how together we are stronger than apart.
 But it is also a story of child-abandonment, the cruelties of nature, and the violence of the natural world."
 Katherine Dacey of School Library Journal cited its humor and art as "better suited" to tweens, while cited its "darker material", and compared Monoko's parents death to that of mother of Babar, a character by Jean de Brunhoff.
 Scott Green of Ain't It Cool News asserted that "There are plenty of bits here that are more Werner Herzog than Walt Disney" and that "It seems like it's for young kids, but it doesn't seem appropriate for them."
 Mark Thomas of The Fandom Post said it feels "a bit juvenile, both in story and in humor, but there are themes present that seem to be for an older crowd" and "scenes that [...] a lot of kids would struggle to understand".